d2l-ai/d2l-en/chapter_appendix_tools/buy-gpu.md

 * **Beginner**.
 Buy a low end GPU with low power consumption (cheap gaming GPUs suitable for deep learning use 150-200W).
 If you are lucky your current computer will support it.
 * **1 GPU**.
 A low-end CPU with 4 cores will be plenty sufficient and most motherboards suffice.
 Aim for at least 32GB DRAM and invest into an SSD for local data access.
 A power supply with 600W should be sufficient.
 Buy a GPU with lots of fans.
 * **2 GPUs**.
 A low-end CPU with 4-6 cores will suffice.
 Aim for 64GB DRAM and invest into an SSD.
 You will need in the order of 1000W for two high-end GPUs.
 In terms of mainboards, make sure that they have *two* PCIe 3.0 x16 slots.
 If you can, get a mainboard that has two free spaces (60mm spacing) between the PCIe 3.0 x16 slots for extra air.
 In this case, buy two GPUs with lots of fans.
 * **4 GPUs**.
 Make sure that you buy a CPU with relatively fast single-thread speed (i.e., high clock frequency).
 You will probably need a CPU with a larger number of PCIe lanes, such as an AMD Threadripper.
 You will likely need relatively expensive mainboards to get 4 PCIe 3.0 x16 slots since they probably need a PLX to multiplex the PCIe lanes.
 Buy GPUs with reference design that are narrow and let air in between the GPUs.
 You need a 1600-2000W power supply and the outlet in your office might not support that.
 This server will probably run *loud and hot*.
 You do not want it under your desk.
 128GB of DRAM is recommended.
-Get an SSD (1-2TB NVMe) for local storage and a bunch of harddisks in RAID configuration to store your data.
+Get an SSD (1-2TB NVMe) for local storage and a bunch of hard disks in RAID configuration to store your data.
 * **8 GPUs**.
 You need to buy a dedicated multi-GPU server chassis with multiple redundant power supplies (e.g., 2+1 for 1600W per power supply).
 This will require dual socket server CPUs, 256GB ECC DRAM, a fast network card (10GbE recommended), and you will need to check whether the servers support the *physical form factor* of the GPUs.
 Airflow and wiring placement differ significantly between consumer and server GPUs (e.g., RTX 2080 vs. Tesla V100).
 This means that you might not be able to install the consumer GPU in a server due to insufficient clearance for the power cable or lack of a suitable wiring harness (as one of the coauthors painfully discovered).

 ## Selecting GPUs